 - 1. Open a topic or template page. - If you want the micro content to display in multiple topics, you will usually want to insert the proxy into a template page so that it is automatically used by many (or all) topics.
 However, you can insert the proxy into an individual topic if you want. - 2.
 (Optional) If you want to position the micro content results in a particular on the page (e.g., right side), you might consider creating and inserting a responsive layout, with the proxy inserted into the appropriate cell. - 3.
 Select Insert > Proxy > FAQ Proxy. - 4.
 (Optional) In the Proxy Title field, you can enter title text, which is displayed at the top of the micro content. - 5.
-If you have added an FAQ skin component to your project and want to use it to control the look of the micro content container, you can select it from the Skin File field. - If you do not select an FAQ skin component in this field, Flare uses the first one it finds in your project (if one exists).
-Otherwise, Flare uses the settings in your main HTML5 skin. - 6.
+If you have added an FAQ skin component to your project and want to use it to control the look of the micro content container, you can select it from the Skin File field. - If you do not select an FAQ skin component in this field, Flare Desktop uses the first one it finds in your project (if one exists).
+Otherwise, Flare Desktop uses the settings in your main HTML5 skin. - 6.
 If you have created a separate stylesheet for micro content purposes, you can select Allow micro content stylesheets.
 Otherwise, your main stylesheet will be used. - 7.
 Click the What micro content to include drop-down, and select one of the options. - All micro content files Every phrase from all of your micro content files may be included. - Specific micro content files In the drop-down(s), choose one or more micro content files.
 Every phrase from those files may be included. - Micro content with meta tags In the additional drop-down(s), choose specific meta tag names and corresponding values.
 Micro content phrases that match may be included.

 NOTE When you use this option with an FAQ proxy, make sure you also apply the meta tag values to the appropriate micro content phrases in your micro content files.
-That is how Flare knows which micro content responses to display in the output.
+That is how Flare Desktop knows which micro content responses to display in the output.

 - 8. Click the How micro content is included drop-down, and select one of the options. - All micro content Every micro content phrase meeting the criteria from the first filter may be included in the results. - Filtering by topic meta tag value In the additional drop-down(s), choose the meta tag name associated with the micro content phrase, and then the matching meta tag name associated with the topic.
 These might be identical but don't need to be.
-Micro content phrase/response combinations will be included according to this input.

-- 9. If you want the micro content to be displayed alphabetically according to the phrase, select Sort phrases in alphabetical order. - 10.
-Enable Generate FAQ structured data if you want Flare to add code to the <head> tag for appropriate topics in the output.
+Micro content phrase/response combinations will be included according to this input. - NOTE When you use this option with an FAQ proxy, make sure you also apply the meta tag values to the appropriate micro content phrases in your micro content files.
+That is how Flare Desktop knows which micro content responses to display in the output. - 9.
+If you want the micro content to be displayed alphabetically according to the phrase, select Sort phrases in alphabetical order. - 10.
+Enable Generate FAQ structured data if you want Flare Desktop to add code to the <head> tag for appropriate topics in the output.